 7. Why are performance metrics being demanded?

-Muller points out that the demand for metrics often stems from ignorance.
+The demand for metrics often stems from ignorance.
 If you’re new to a school you may think it’s an important exercise to collect lots of data to find out about it.
 New heads often spend lots of time observing all their teachers.
 All this comes with costs paid for by other people.
 Time spent finding out about a school is time that cannot be spent on improving it.
 You may think it’s important to collect all this data, but someone else will almost certainly already know what you don’t.

 Tip: Wherever possible, promote from within rather than hiring externally.